vivkaz/CQE/README.md

 ```

 ### Usage
-Create a `NumParser` and parse some text or sentence.
+Create a `CQE` and parse some text or sentence.
 ```python
 from CQE import CQE